 Who Benefits from this Program?

-Oral skills for feeding develop during the first 2 years of life.
-A child can eat most food textures by 2 years of age.
+Oral skills for feeding develop during the first two years of life, which means a child should be able to eat most food textures by the age of two.
 The goals of this program are to provide early identification of feeding skills difficulties, foster a positive relationship with food, and prevent long term developmental implications for the child.

 If your child is not doing the following, consider contacting us for a feeding evaluation: